taeyangcode/leetcode/README.md

-## leetcode
+# leetcode

-Collection of my solutions for mainly LeetCode's daily problems as well as other random problems found in the [random branch](https://github.com/taeyangcode/leetcode/tree/random/).
+Collection of my solutions for mainly LeetCode coding problems.

+## Generating Cargo Project

+All projects within `leetcode/` are derived from my [LeetCode template project](https://github.com/taeyangcode/leetcode-template).
+Instructions to generate a project can be found at the aforementioned repository.